Black Rain (Soundgarden song)

-"Black Rain" is a single by the American rock band Soundgarden, featuring lyrics written by frontman Chris Cornell and music written by bassist Ben Shepherd and guitarist Kim Thayil.
-The single debuted at number 24 and number 14 on the US Billboard Alternative Songs chart and the US Billboard Rock Songs chart respectively in August 2010.
-It is also Soundgarden's only song to chart on the Billboard Hot 100, peaking at #96.
-The song appears on the compilation album Telephantasm and on the music video game Guitar Hero: Warriors of Rock and Guitar Hero Live.
-It was the first single that Soundgarden had released since 1997.
+"Black Rain" is a song by the American rock band Soundgarden.
+The song features lyrics written by frontman Chris Cornell and music written by bassist Ben Shepherd and guitarist Kim Thayil.
+It was released on August 17, 2010, as the first single from their compilation album, Telephantasm (2010).
+The single debuted at No. 24 and No. 14 on Billboard's Alternative Songs and Rock Songs charts, respectively, in August 2010.
+It is also Soundgarden's only song to chart on the Billboard Hot 100 chart, peaking at No. 96.
+"Black Rain" was the first single that Soundgarden had released since 1997.

 Origin and recording

 The song was mostly recorded during sessions for Badmotorfinger in 1991.
 According to Kim Thayil, it was never properly finished: "There was drums and bass and some rhythm guitar and some scratch vocals and that was about it."
 The band did not like the original arrangement, but with the "magic of Pro Tools", the song could be re-arranged easily.
 Thayil said, "[In] many ways, it's a new song."
 In 2010, the band reworked the original recording with Down on the Upside co-producer Adam Kasper, who was working with the band on archival material.
 Cornell noted that when they listened to the original recording for the first time after almost two decades, he immediately remembered the problems he had with the song.
 Cornell explained that the original version of the song was much longer, and that he was unhappy with how it was arranged.
 He was also dissatisfied with the lyrics in the chorus.
 After so many years, however, Cornell noted that the issues seemed "easy to resolve".
 For the new mix, the music was re-arranged, the chorus vocals were re-written and re-recorded by Cornell, and new guitar overdubs were added.